445th Airlift Wing

 The 445th Airlift Wing is an Air Reserve Component of the United States Air Force.
 It is assigned to the Fourth Air Force, Air Force Reserve Command, stationed at Wright-Patterson Air Force Base, Ohio.
 If mobilized, the wing is gained by the Air Mobility Command.

 Overview

-The 445th Airlift Wing flies the Boeing C-17 Globemaster III. the C-17 is capable of delivering troops and all types of cargo to main operating bases or directly to forward bases in the deployment area.
+The 445th Airlift Wing flies the Boeing C-17 Globemaster III, which is capable of delivering troops and cargo to main operating bases or forward operating bases.

-Led by Colonel Raymond Smith, the mission of the 445th Airlift Wing is to provide strategic transport of personnel and equipment worldwide and to provide aeromedical evacuation.
+Led by Colonel Douglas A. Perry Jr., the mission of the 445th Airlift Wing is to provide strategic transport of personnel and equipment worldwide and to provide aeromedical evacuation.
 The wing accomplishes this task by recruiting and training personnel to attain and maintain operational readiness.
 The wing is composed of nearly 2000 airmen, approximately separated into 250 officers and 1700 enlisted personnel.
 To facilitate day-to-day operations the wing employs approximately 350 Air Reserve Technicians who work full-time for the unit.